 I remember the story of the unni – a tiny mite that torments a traveler relaxing under a tree, by spitting the stones of the fruits it ate on his head!
 It effectively frustrates all his attempts to kill it telling him how it managed to survive every time.
 I think this is a special story of my family.
 Correct me if I am wrong.

 Now if you go by logic, there is none, (how can a tiny mite eat big fruits and spit the stones?) nor is there a moral to it but is there a rule that all stories need to have logic and moral behind them?
 What I like about these traditional and family stories is that story is repeated from the start with the addition of a new incident with every step, which helps imprint the story in the little minds of the children.
 The other story I remember is the one where the fly forgets its name and goes from one animal to another, and sometimes even inanimate things like a stick or grass, to find out what his name was!

 I think I have made it fairly clear that it is very important to first begin telling the story to a child.
 Do it either with or without a book, instead of reading from it.
 If you are doing it with a book, the child can look at the pictures as he listens to the story and might soon begin telling it himself.

 Telling the stories also makes them more interactive and gives imagination a free rein.
 For instance, when you are telling a story, any story, you can ask the child, ‘….what did the monkey do then?’
 Usually the child will have an answer.
 Sometimes, she will say, ‘You tell me!’ and then you respond, ‘No, you tell me what it did!’
 She would then think and come up with her idea.
 But be prepared for her begin to cry asking you to tell her.
 Don’t fret.
 Just smile and continue with the story.
-This is not some regular tantrum because she might just be impatient to hear the rest of the story and so you can give in 🙂 This works for older children, of say three or four years.
+This is not some regular tantrum because she might just be impatient to hear the rest of the story and so you can give in.
+This works for older children, of say three or four years.
 This is also the time a child begins enjoying being read to or trying to read the story by herself.

 ‘But I have no time to tell stories,’ you say?
 Well, there is no need to sit down and tell a story.
 Make them up as you go through the day.
 My dear blogger friend R’s Mom will agree with me.
 She has a whole collection of such tales which she spins for her little one even as she rushes through her daily routine, including holding down a full time job!
 She has spun stories around such mundane things like How the bhindi got its crown, The teeth that told a story, The crying girl!